-Rams' John Wolford leaves game after taking pop to the head
+Rams' John Wolford taken to hospital after taking pop to the head

 Wolford made his first career start last week

-Los Angeles Rams quarterback John Wolford left Saturday’s wild-card playoff game against the Seattle Seahawks after taking a shot to the head.
+Los Angeles Rams quarterback John Wolford left Saturday’s wild-card playoff game against the Seattle Seahawks after taking a shot to the head and was later transported to a hospitial.

 Wolford was scrambling in the first quarter and was going down to the ground when Seahawks safety Jamal Adams met the quarterback with his shoulder pad and possibly his helmet.
 Wolford was hit in the head and was seen heading back to the locker room for further evaluation.
+Jared Goff replaced Walford.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM